To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 You don’t need to include your full address in this section, but you should list your town or city and postcode.
 You also need your phone number just in case your employer prefers that method.

-Data analyst projects for your CV
+What are some great data analyst projects for your resume?

 If you’re just starting out and looking for your first full-time position, including projects on your data analyst CV is absolutely essential.
 However, the more work experience you gain, the less critical projects become.
 By the time you have over four years of experience in the field, you should only include a project of which you’re exceptionally proud.